Digital Menu for Restaurants: How to Create Your QR Menu and Sell More

 More table turnover with faster ordering

-Forget reprinting menus every time you change a price, add a dish or a new season arrives.
-Update your digital menu in seconds, for free, as many times as you want.
+Forget about reprinting menus every time you change a price, add a dish, or a new season arrives.
+You update your digital menu in seconds and for free, as many times as you want.

 Average ticket increase

-Digital menus with quality photos and pairing or extras suggestions increase the average ticket by 15% to 22%.
-Upselling works better on screen than verbally.
+Digital menus with high-quality photos and pairing or extra suggestions increase the average ticket by 15% to 22%.
+Upselling works better on screen than in words.

 Faster service

-Customers can view the menu as soon as they sit down, without waiting for a waiter.
-If it also allows direct ordering, you reduce waiting times by up to 60% and free your staff for higher-value tasks.
+The customer can see the menu as soon as they sit down, without waiting for the waiter.
+If it also allows direct orders, you reduce wait times by up to 60% and free up your staff for higher-value tasks.

 Sustainability and responsibility

 Eliminating paper menus reduces your ecological footprint.
-An increasingly valued argument by customers, especially younger ones, positioning your brand as environmentally responsible.
+It is an argument increasingly valued by customers, especially younger ones, and positions your brand as environmentally responsible.

 Hygiene and safety

-Each customer views the menu on their own device.
-No shared surfaces that could transmit viruses or bacteria.
+Each customer consults the menu on their own device.
+There are no shared surfaces that could transmit viruses or bacteria.
 A hygiene standard that customers now take for granted.

 Data and business intelligence

-Know which dishes people look at most, which generate more orders, at what times your menu is consulted and from which languages.
-Valuable information to optimise your offering and make data-driven decisions.
+You'll know which dishes people look at most, which ones generate more orders, what times your menu is consulted, and from which languages.
+Valuable information to optimize your offer and make data-driven decisions.

 What Should a Good Digital Menu Have?

 Not all digital menus are equal.
-These are the features that make the difference between a simple QR and a tool that truly drives your business.
+These are the functionalities that make the difference between a simple QR and a tool that really drives your business.

 Your digital menu should reflect your restaurant's identity.
-Colours, logo, fonts and quality photos of your dishes.
+Colors, logo, fonts, and high-quality photos of your dishes.
 A beautiful menu sells more than a plain text list.

 Automatic multi-language

 Essential in tourist areas.
-The menu automatically translates to the customer's language (English, Spanish, French, German...) without maintaining multiple versions.
+The menu is automatically translated into the customer's language (Spanish, English, French, German...) without you having to maintain multiple versions.

 Real-time updates

-Dish sold out?
+Sold out of a dish?
 Special menu today?
 Update your menu instantly from any device.
-Changes are reflected immediately without the customer needing to reload.
+Changes are reflected immediately without the customer having to reload anything.

-The most advanced digital menus allow customers to order and pay directly from their phone.
+The most advanced digital menus allow customers to order and pay directly from their mobile.
 Orders go to the POS and kitchen KDS automatically, without intermediaries.

 Allergen and nutritional management

 Comply with allergen regulations automatically.
-Each dish shows its allergens with clear icons and customers can filter the menu by their intolerances or dietary preferences.
+Each dish shows its allergens with clear icons, and customers can filter the menu according to their intolerances or dietary preferences.

-See which dishes are viewed most, ordered most, from which language customers access and at what times there's more activity.
-Data that helps you optimise your menu and business.
+See which dishes are viewed most, which are ordered most, what language customers access from, and when there is the most activity.
+Data that helps you optimize your menu and your business.

 Step-by-step guide